 - The unit is very unique and therefore when fixing the screws, never use any but the one provided.

-- To avoid “miswiring dc Offset error” to appear when the power button is pressed ensure the wires are in the right order as the only way that can happen (when the speaker wire touches the chassis or short circuit of the car and protection function must have been activated)
+- To avoid “miswiring dc Offset error” appearing when the power button is pressed ensure the wires are in the right order as the only way that can happen (when the speaker wire touches the chassis or short circuit of the car and protection function must have been activated)

-- In case the console has a lid, install the unit to avoid faceplate from hitting the lid when opening and closing
+- In case the console has a lid, install the unit to avoid faceplate from hitting the lid when opening and closing.
+If you are having issues with your faceplate, please check out our guide on how to fix the Kenwood faceplate display not working issue.

 - Make sure the wires are not touching when the fuse blows as it may cause a short circuit.
 When making the fuse replacement ensure it has the same rating.

-- Shield unconnected wires using vinyl tape to avoid short circuit, also let the unconnected wires or terminals remain with the caps on ends.
+- Shield unconnected wires using vinyl tape to avoid short circuits, also let the unconnected wires or terminals remain with the caps on ends.

 - Have the speaker wires connected properly to the terminals making sure they correspond?
 If you share the Negative wires or ground them to the metallic part of the vehicle the unit may be damaged or fail to function.